 - The Historic Fresno County Court House Collection , including the Cupola

 - The Joss House Altar from the Sam Yup Association in Fresno’s Chinatown.

 - And, of course, our largest collection - the Archives.

 We invite you to get in touch with us to talk about making a donation to either the artifact or archival collections.
-You can choose to complete a Donation to the Collections form or contact the Society Office and ask for Sharon Hiigel (559.441.0862) or email firstname.lastname@example.org.
+Contact the Society Office (559.441.0862) or email firstname.lastname@example.org.